suresharam/suresharam/README.md

 -->

 - 🔭 I’m currently working on JavaScript full stack
-- ⚡ Fun fact: _I'll be dead one day! for one last time!_
+- ⚡ Fun fact: _I'll be dead one day! and i'll die well!_